 What I’ve seen from working with clients is that most people are abstainers when it comes to hyper-palatable foods, because they are designed to make you not want to stop eating them.
 Think chips, ice cream, etc. However, even with things like ice cream and cupcakes, some people (moderators) can have a couple bites and be done (I wish).
 Then, there are people like me (abstainers) that have a bite of a cake, and then the rest of the cake.

 Knowing this was a complete game changer for me.
-After doing Whole30 and realizing that gluten made me feel like crap, I knew that I wouldn’t be able to eat gluten in moderate amounts because I’m an abstainer.
+After realizing that gluten made me feel like crap, I knew that I wouldn’t be able to eat gluten in moderate amounts because I’m an abstainer.
 If I told myself I could have gluten once a week, I probably wouldn’t follow through.
 For a moderator, that probably invokes some anxiety, however for me, it’s extremely freeing.

 As Gretchen Rubin puts it, “There’s no right way or wrong way–it’s just a matter of knowing which strategy works better for you.
 If moderators try to abstain, they feel trapped and rebellious.
 If abstainers try to be moderate, they spend a lot of precious energy justifying why they should go ahead and indulge.”

 Another way this can play into nutrition is with macros.
 Say you’re planning out your macros and you want to add in donuts, milk shakes, etc every once in a while.
 If you’re a moderator, no problem, you can probably have that treat and be done.
 However, if you’re an abstainer, having just a little bit might spin you out of control and leave you wishing you never had the first bite… so don’t!
 It seems harsh, but if you truly want to change your relationship with food, you’ll probably have to cut things out that you feel like you don’t have control over.
-Maybe not forever, but for the time being.
+Probably not forever, but for the time being.